-Clean Air Spaces are publicly accessible indoor spaces with upgrades to air handling systems that provide improved interior air quality and offer short-term respite during times of increased air quality risk.
+Clean Air Spaces are publicly accessible indoor spaces with upgrades to air handling systems that provide improved interior air quality, and offer short-term relief during times of increased air quality risk.

 During BC’s wildfire season, air quality conditions can change quickly and exposure to smoke may affect your health.

 There are a number of tools available to keep you informed.
 Consider signing up for alerts to ensure you are aware of air quality advisories for our area.

 Join the Metro Vancouver Air Quality and Climate Change Mailing List to sign up for air quality notifications for our area.

 Those more vulnerable to wildfire smoke and poor air quality include those with pre-existing respiratory or cardiovascular health conditions, as well as people who are pregnant, infants, young children, older adults, and socially marginalized people.

 People who should take extra care are advised to work with a health care professional to create a care management plan for smoky periods.